Lutein: benefits, dosage, contraindications

 AMD ✪✪✪✪✪

-Epidemiological research has shown that people who consume larger amounts of lutein and zeaxanthin in their diet have a reduced risk of developing AMD.
-Clinical research shows that taking a supplement of 10 to 20 mg of lutein per day for up to 36 months modestly improves certain aspects of vision, such as macular pigment optical density, the eye's ability to adjust to variable light conditions, the ability to see details of nearby objects (near visual acuity), and the ability to see in conditions of low contrast (contrast sensitivity), in patients with AMD.
-Another meta-analysis shows that taking a carotenoid (lutein, zeaxanthin, or meso-zeaxanthin) improves macular optical density compared to placebo in patients with or without AMD.
-Treatment lasting more than 1 year, doses over 10 mg, and treatment combining all three carotenoids are associated with greater improvements in macular optical density.
-More recently, a double-blind, placebo-controlled study revealed that the optical density of macular pigments and visual acuity is significantly corrected in patients with non-exudative AMD, following the intake of a combination of lutein (10-20 mg), zeaxanthin (1-2 mg), omega-3 fatty acids (100-200 mg of docosahexaenoic acid and 30-60 mg of eicosapentaenoic acid), and antioxidants, over a period of 12 months.
+Epidemiological research has shown that people who consume higher amounts of lutein and zeaxanthin in their diet have a reduced risk of developing age-related macular degeneration (AMD).
+Clinical research shows that taking a lutein supplement of 10–20 mg per day for periods up to 36 months modestly improves certain aspects of vision, such as macular pigment optical density, the eyes' ability to adapt to varying lighting conditions, near visual acuity, and the ability to see under low-contrast conditions (contrast sensitivity), in patients with AMD.
+Another meta-analysis shows that taking a carotenoid (lutein, zeaxanthin, or meso-zeaxanthin) improves macular pigment optical density compared with placebo in patients with or without AMD.
+Treatment duration longer than 1 year, doses greater than 10 mg, and treatment combining the three carotenoids are associated with greater improvement in macular pigment optical density.
+More recently, a double-blind, placebo-controlled study found that macular pigment optical density and visual acuity were significantly improved in patients with non-exudative AMD after taking a combination of lutein (10–20 mg), zeaxanthin (1–2 mg), omega-3 fatty acids (100–200 mg of docosahexaenoic acid [DHA] and 30–60 mg of eicosapentaenoic acid [EPA]) and antioxidants for a 12-month period.

 Posologie